 San Pancho (San Francisco)

-Just down the road from Sayulita, the town of San Pancho (San Francisco in English) is the kind of place you could while away a lifetime, just lazing on the beach, reading a good book, and eating at the little restaurants in town.
+Just down the road from Sayulita, the town of San Pancho (also called San Francisco) is the kind of place you could while away a lifetime, just lazing on the beach, reading a good book, and eating at the little restaurants in town.

 Hang out on the beach